universal-credit-system/wallet/README.md

 * **git**     (used only to fetch the sourcecode from GitHub)

 ## How to install on LINUX
-**Assuming you use APT as packaging tool, the `apt-get install` command is used.
-Please note that if you are using any other packaging tool than APT the command for installing a package might be different from below used `apt-get install` command.This means you have the change the command `apt-get install` to the command your packaging tool is using!**
+**Assuming you use APT as packaging tool, the command `apt-get install` is used.
+Please note that if you are using any other packaging tool than APT the command for installing a package might be different from `apt-get install`.
+This means you have the change `apt-get install` to the command your packaging tool is using!**

 To install the programs that are required for UCS just type the following into command prompt:
 ```